List predicates

 from the object’s implementation by defining a new Logtalk entity known

 as a protocol.
-Logtalk protocols are compilations units, at the same
+Logtalk protocols are compilation units, at the same

 level as objects and categories.
 That said, let us define a listp